slidevjs/slidev/docs/custom/index.md

 # Customizations

 Slidev is fully customizable, from styling to tooling configurations.
-It allows you to configure the underneath tools like [Vite](/custom/config-vite), [Windi CSS](/custom/config-windicss), [Monaco](/custom/config-monaco), and so on.
+It allows you to configure the tools underneath ([Vite](/custom/config-vite), [Windi CSS](/custom/config-windicss), [Monaco](/custom/config-monaco), etc.)

 ## Frontmatter Configures

-You can configure Slidev in the frontmatter of your first slide, the following show the default value of them.
+You can configure Slidev in the frontmatter of your first slide, the following shows the default value for each option.

 ```yaml
 ---